numalariamodeling/covid-chicago/iems_surveillance/README.md

 # IEMS_surveillance

 new model steps:
-scripts up to step 5 are fully tested need new .sh to run all code successively
+scripts up to step 5 are fully tested.
+need new .sh to run all code successively.

 - 1 run covid model with/without mitigation (no script here)
 - 2 grab data series: daily new mild symptomatics